Bachelor of Engineering

 provisional Head of study programme

-Professor of Economics, specialising in Regional Economics, Head of Undergraduate School, Head of Sustainable Economics and Management Programme
+Professor of Economics with a focus on Sustainable Regional Management and Municipal Finances, Head of Undergraduate School, Head of Sustainable Economics and Management Programme